 In this first lesson, you'll learn the details of monitors—standard desktop and projectors—and video cards.
 You'll learn how they work and function together to produce the display you see, and how to install and troubleshoot them.

-In Lesson 2, you'll delve into the details of multimedia.
+In this lesson, you'll delve into the details of multimedia.
 You'll explore how sound works in a digital environment, examine all the components that work to record and play back video, and learn how 3D graphics work.

 In this lesson, you'll examine the many features of portable computers.
 You'll explore the many ways to expand the capabilities of portables, from connecting to external monitors to docking stations.
 You'll also look at how to upgrade, manage, maintain, repair, and troubleshoot them.

-In Lesson 4, you'll be introduced to the essentials of networking.
+In this lesson, you'll be introduced to the essentials of networking.
 You'll explore topics such as network hardware and topologies and learn about Ethernet, coaxial and fiber cabling technologies, and more.

 In this lesson, you'll delve deeper into networking.
 You'll learn about the TCP/IP protocol and how to install, configure, and troubleshoot a basic network.